Water Education Reimagined in a Virtual Environment

 Our plan is to roll out our programs in stages, starting with virtual field trips (Los Vaqueros and Water Treatment Plant) and Rock Steady Juggling Water Assemblies that will begin booking in August with a start date in September.
 The classroom program sign-ups will begin in September with programs to start in November.

 Virtual Water Education Program for Schools

 Programs feature grade-level appropriate material delivered through highly-trained and enthusiastic educators who blend education and entertaining activities.
 All programs are free of charge for public and private schools in our service area.

 For those of you who are new to our programs, please check out our Water Education brochure (PDF) for more information on the services we provide in a typical school year when virtual programs are not required.

 Discover basic water concepts.
 All classes cover grade appropriate and NGSS-compliant information on water sources, treating water for health and safety, and source protection and conservation.
 In addition, individual grade levels address:

 - 5th Grade: Water cycle and drinking water treatment

-Tour one of our two water treatment plants in Concord or Oakley.
+Tour our water treatment plant in Concord.
 Learn about the different materials and organisms that occur in untreated water and how water is treated to become fit to drink.
 Follow the steps through the treatment plant and learn about the pipeline system that delivers water throughout the community.
 Recommended in conjunction with the classroom presentation.
-1.5 hours.
 Grade 5.